amalshehu/langchain-js-realworld/unstructured.io/talkToFile.md

 node unstructured.io/talkToFile.js ask --question="Your query here" --saveDir="./path/to/previouslySavedDir"
 ```

-Certainly!
-Let's integrate emojis to make the section more engaging:

----

 ## 🧠 TensorFlow.js Embeddings

 The TensorFlow.js Embeddings integration allows you to compute embeddings directly in your browser or Node.js environment.
 It leverages the power of TensorFlow.js, ensuring that your data remains local 🛡️ and is not sent to any third-party services.
 While this offers the advantage of privacy 🔒 and no requirement for API keys, be aware that it may demand more memory and processing power 💻 than other embedding solutions.